fbpx

 What I Would Improve

-Overall, I’m really happy with our infrared sauna and don’t think there’s a whole lot I’d improve.
+Overall, I’m very happy with our Sunlighten infrared sauna and don’t think there’s too much that needs to be improved.

 The only two things I’d like for Sunlighten to change are:

-• Upgrade the Android tablet to a more powerful device to improve the responsiveness of the screen.
+- Upgrade the Android tablet to a more powerful device to improve the responsiveness of the screen (Sunlighten is reportedly working on an upgraded tablet).

-The other feature that would be nice to have is the ability to turn on the sauna remotely using a mobile app.
-That way, it would be possible to heat up the sauna in advance — while you’re on the way back from the gym, for example — instead of turning it on and then having to wait up to an hour for it to get hot.
+When I first published this review, I mentioned that the other feature that would be nice to have is the ability to turn on the sauna remotely using a mobile app.
+That way, it would be possible to heat up the sauna in advance — i.e., while you’re on your way back from the gym, for example — instead of turning it on and then having to wait up to an hour for it to get hot.

-On a side note, I should mention that I had some issues connecting to our sauna via its web interface (mysauna.sunlighten.com) that were caused by the Android operating system running on the tablet killing the Sunlighten app due to memory constraints.
-To fix this issue, I had Sunlighten’s support team disable the tablet analytics remotely, which freed up more memory for the Sunlighten app.
+On a side note, I should mention that I had some issues connecting to our sauna via its web interface (mysauna.sunlighten.com) and mobile app, which were caused by the Android operating system closing the Sunlighten app due to memory constraints.

 Sunlighten mPulse EMF Emissions

-The table below shows EMF readings before and after turning on the sauna.
+The table below shows EMF readings before and after turning the sauna on.
 Keep in mind that I don’t have access to an EMF-free lab environment, so the readings below include the normal EMF levels around my patio (such as those caused by wireless access points and other devices in proximity).

-How We Use the Sunlighten mPulse 3 in 1 Infrared Sauna
+How We Use the Sunlighten mPulse Infrared Smart Sauna

 My wife, our kids and I all use our infrared sauna several times a week.
 We don’t have a fixed schedule — we just hop in whenever we feel like it.